hossein-mohseni/domain-checker/README.md

 # 🌐 Domain-Checker 🌐

 Welcome to Domain-Checker!
 This is an awesome tool that allows you to check if your domain is filtered in Iran.
 It checks across 3 different cities for comprehensive results.
-This project is a collaboration between @hossein-m and @bardiafa.
+This project is a collaboration between [Hossein-M](https://github.com/hossein-mohseni) and [bardiafa](https://github.com/Bardiafa).

 ## 🚀 Getting Started 🚀